The Journal of American History - For Contributors

-The JAH editors select two articles each year to be featured in the Teaching.
+The JAH editors select two articles each year to be featured in Teaching the JAH.
 The article is chosen from those already accepted for publication in the Journal; once they have made a selection, the editors invite the article's author to compile an installment with the assistance of the JAH staff.

 Textbooks and Teaching

-For more information about advertising, copyright permissions, subscriptions, or the availability of back issues, please contact the oah Executive Office:
+For more information about advertising, copyright permissions, subscriptions, or the availability of back issues, please contact the OAH Executive Office:

 Organization of American Historians